deborahkudaru/stage-two/README.md

 # TICKET TOCKET
-A ticket managemnet system where you can create, eidt and update your tickets.
+A ticket managemnet system where you can create, eidt and update your tickets.Built with react, javascript, and tailwindcss

 ## Features
 - Tailwind CSS styling